 Why we are building Time Evidence

-Time Evidence (working name) is our system for generating NTP audit evidence.
-This is not a product sheet: it is a set of field notes, and the place where we tell the story of the project as it progresses.
+Time Evidence is our continuous time-compliance evidence system.
+This is not a product sheet: it is a set of field notes, and the place where we tell the story of the project, how it has evolved, and how we got here.

 The problem: a snapshot, where the auditor wants a film